mklblm/FastCIFAR10/README.md

 ### Example result

-The results below are cherry-picked  training runs on a Windows desktop with a RTX 3080 GPU and Google Colab with a A100 GPU.
+The results below are cherry-picked from training runs on a Windows desktop with a RTX 3080 GPU and Google Colab with a A100 GPU.
 As it stands, the current version of my implementation is **not** able to consistently achieve over 94% classification accuracy on the validation set.

 **Windows Desktop (RTX 3080):**